hjmjohnson/DELETE_ME_NRRDIO/0-README.txt

 pre-GNUmakefile: how NrrdIO sources are created from the Teem sources.
 Requires that TEEM_SRC_ROOT be set, and uses the following two files.

-tail.pl, unteem.pl: used to make small modifications to the source files to convert them from Teem to NrrdIO sources
+tail.py, unteem.py: used to make small modifications to the source files to convert them from Teem to NrrdIO sources

-mangle.pl: used to generate a #include file for name-mangling the external symbols in the NrrdIO library, to avoid possible problems with programs that link with both NrrdIO and the rest of Teem.
+mangle.py: used to generate a #include file for name-mangling the external symbols in the NrrdIO library, to avoid possible problems with programs that link with both NrrdIO and the rest of Teem.